Cardiff, Wales, UK

 Findings & outcomes

-The outcome of this work has positioned Cardiff to build on its unique cultural offerings and step closer to becoming an internationally recognised ‘Music City’.
+The outcome of this work has positioned Cardiff to build on its unique cultural offerings and a step closer to becoming an internationally recognised ‘Music City’.

 Sound Diplomacy’s work led to the establishment of a Music Board, tasked with championing Cardiff's music scene and safeguarding its growth at all levels from grassroots initiatives to major events.
-The Board, chaired by Council Leader, Huw Thomas, was specifically chosen to reflect the social diversity of Cardiff and represent multiple areas of Cardiff’s music sector, including: grassroots music venues, arena operators, promoters, journalists, musicians union, tourism experts, music business educators, community music organisations, public funders, artists, DJs and producers.
+The Board, chaired by Council Leader Huw Thomas, was specifically chosen to reflect the social diversity of Cardiff and represent multiple areas of Cardiff’s music sector, including: grassroots music venues, arena operators, promoters, journalists, musicians union, tourism experts, music business educators, community music organisations, public funders, artists, DJs and producers.

-Following Sound Diplomacy’s recommendation to create a major international signature event/festival and artist showcase, Cardiff has developed the Cardiff Music City Festival, a three week-long celebration of innovative and accomplished music coming to Wales’s thriving capital city, aiming to attract over 20,000 people from September 27 to October 20, 2024.
-The festival brings together talent from a mix of music genres, including international household names, emerging local talent, and everything in between.
+Following Sound Diplomacy’s recommendation to create a major international signature event/festival and artist showcase, Cardiff has developed the Cardiff Music City Festival, a three week-long celebration of innovative and accomplished music coming to Wales’s thriving capital city, designed to attract over 20,000 people from September 27 to October 20, 2024.
+The festival brought together talent from a mix of music genres, including international household names, emerging local talent, and everything in between.

 Additionally, a new 15,000-seat indoor arena has been confirmed for Cardiff, as part of a £250 million project located in Cardiff Bay’s Atlantic Wharf.
 The development is a collaboration between Cardiff Council, Live Nation Entertainment, Oak View Group, and Robertson Property and will be the centerpiece of the 30-acre redevelopment.